Bhavesh-Heetoo/Rental-prices-and-demand/README.md

 The project uses a **PostgreSQL** database to store the cleaned and processed data.

+why PostgreSQL was chosen?

+- Scalability: PostgreSQL is robust and scalable, making it a reliable choice for handling large datasets like Airbnb listings
+- Features: PostgreSQL offers efficient querying , for operations like filtering by price or neighborhood.
+- Relational Structure: PostgreSQL relational model is well-suited to handle structured data  like our Airbnb dataset.

 ### Why We Chose the Airbnb Dataset